Secretless

 npx secretless-ai broker statusShow broker status, uptime, and request count

 Policy constraints include rateLimit (max requests per time window), minTrustScore (AIM integration), requireCapability (named permission check), and scopeCheck (scope drift detection).
-Default policy is deny-all — only explicitly allowed credentials are accessible.
+Default policy is deny-all.
+Only explicitly allowed credentials are accessible.

 The broker authenticates clients using bearer tokens.
 On startup, the broker generates a cryptographically random token (32 bytes via crypto.randomBytes) and writes it to ~/.secretless-ai/broker.token with mode 0600.
 Clients must include this token in the Authorization: Bearer header.
 Token comparison uses crypto.timingSafeEqual to prevent timing side-channel attacks.